tedsimonian/lottiefiles-ae-extension/README.md

 ## CEP Panel Structure

 Each panel is treated as it's own page, with shared code for efficiency.
-The Boilerplate currently comes with 2 panels, `main` and `settings`.
+The project currently comes with 2 panels, `main` and `composition`.
 These are configured in the `cep.config.ts`.

 Each panel can be edited in their respective folders: